 In accordance with customary banking practice, construction loans and land development loans are originated where interest on the loan is disbursed from pre-established interest reserves included in the total original loan commitment.
 Our construction and land development loans generally include optional renewal terms after the maturity of the initial loan term.
-New appraisals are obtained prior to extension or renewal of these loans in part to determine the appropriate interest reserve to be established for the new loan term.
+New appraisals are typically obtained prior to extension or renewal of these loans in part to determine the appropriate interest reserve to be established for the new loan term.
 Loans with interest reserves are underwritten to the same criteria, including loan to value and, if applicable, pro forma debt service coverage ratios, as loans without interest reserves.
 Construction loans with interest reserves are monitored on a periodic basis to gauge progress towards completion.
 Interest reserves are frozen if it is determined that additional draws would result in a loan to value ratio that exceeds policy maximums based on collateral type.
 Our policy limits in this regard are consistent with supervisory limits and range from 65% in the case of land to 85% in the case of 1- to 4-family residential construction projects.

-As of December 31, 2016, construction loans of \$500.2 million were disbursed with pre-established interest reserves of \$58.9 million compared to \$371.4 million of such loans disbursed with pre-established interest reserves of \$49.5 million at December 31, 2015.
-The balance for construction loans with interest reserves which have been renewed was \$113.1 million with pre-established interest reserves of \$2.1 million at December 31, 2016, compared to \$67.8 million with pre-established interest reserves of \$2.6 million at December 31, 2015.
-Land loans of \$51.3 million were disbursed with pre-established interest reserves of \$1.0 million at December 31, 2016, compared to \$87.3 million land loans disbursed with pre-established interest reserves of \$1.8 at December 31, 2015.
-The balance for land loans with interest reserves which have been renewed was \$2.0 million at December 31, 2016 with pre-established interest reserves of \$40,000, compared to \$73.2 million land loans with pre-established interest reserves of \$1.3 million at December 31, 2015.
+As of December 31, 2017, construction loans of \$545.0 million were disbursed with pre-established interest reserves of \$72.3 million compared to \$500.2 million of such loans disbursed with pre-established interest reserves of \$58.9 million at December 31, 2016.
+The balance for construction loans with interest reserves which have been renewed was \$62.1 million with pre-established interest reserves of \$2.0 million at December 31, 2017, compared to \$113.1 million with pre-established interest reserves of \$2.1 million at December 31, 2016.
+Land loans of \$32.7 million were disbursed with pre-established interest reserves of \$1.3 million at December 31, 2017, compared to \$51.3 million land loans disbursed with pre-established interest reserves of \$1.0 at December 31, 2016.
+The balance for land loans with interest reserves which have been renewed was \$6.9 million at December 31, 2017 with pre-established interest reserves of \$221,000, compared to \$2.0 million land loans with pre-established interest reserves of \$40,000 at December 31, 2016.

-At December 31, 2016, the Bank had no loans on non-accrual status with available interest reserves.
-At December 31, 2016, \$5.5 million non-accrual non-residential construction loans, zero of non-accrual residential construction loans, and \$7.8 million of non-accrual land loans had been originated with pre-established interest reserves.
-At December 31, 2015, the Bank had no loans on non-accrual status with available interest reserves.
-At December 31, 2015, \$15.8 million of non-accrual non-residential construction loans, \$0.5 million of non-accrual residential construction loans, and \$13.9 million of non-accrual land loans had been originated with pre-established interest reserves.
+At December 31, 2017, the Bank had no loans on non-accrual status with available interest reserves.
+At December 31, 2017, \$8.2 million non-accrual non-residential construction loans and \$8.0 million of non-accrual land loans had been originated with pre-established interest reserves.
+At December 31, 2016, \$5.5 million of non-accrual non-residential construction loans and \$7.8 million of non-accrual land loans had been originated with pre-established interest reserves.
 While loans with interest reserves are typically expected to be repaid in full according to the original contractual terms, some loans require one or more extensions beyond the original maturity.
 Typically, these extensions are required due to construction delays, delays in the sale or lease of property, or some combination of these two factors.